 Research now suggests that Glutathione supplementation may help to improve many neurological disorders, such as Parkinson’s disease.
 According to one study, brain levels of Glutathione increased 240% in patients after administering through a nasal spray.

 Pavilion Compounding Pharmacy is able to provide patients with Glutathione in many dosage forms including nasal spray, transdermal cream, nebulization, and intravenous injection.
-Glutathione is poorly absorbed when taken orally and insufficient amounts cross the blood-brain barrier.

 Several Neurologists have requested we provide this to their patients and we happily made Glutathione available in many dosage forms at cost-effective prices.
-Our USP grade Glutathione is from an FDA registered facility located in the United States and has undergone a series of quality control tests to ensure the highest quality chemical is used.
+Our USP grade Glutathione is from a FDA registered facility located in the United States and has undergone a series of quality control tests to ensure the highest quality chemical is used.

 We invite you to give us a call or email to review more information!